 Since 2008 an amendment to the electrical regulations as aforementioned, stipulated zones within a bathroom where heating, particularly electrical heating can be positioned.
 These are defined as zones, 0, 1 and 2.
 See also DIY Doctor Forum on this subject.

 When choosing the position of the heater one should refer to the data about the zones:

-Zone 1 - the area directly above zone 0, limited vertically to 2.25m above the bottom of the bath or shower, also 1.2m horizontally from the centre of a shower outlet to the height of the outlet, or 2.25m whichever is the higher.
+- Zone 1 - the area directly above zone 0, limited vertically to 2.25m above the bottom of the bath or shower, also 1.2m horizontally from the centre of a shower outlet to the height of the outlet, or 2.25m whichever is the higher

-Zone 2 - the area beyond zones 0 and 1, 0.6m horizontally and up to 2.25m vertically.
-Zone 2 also includes any recessed window with a sill next to the bath.
+- Zone 2 - the area beyond zones 0 and 1, 0.6m horizontally and up to 2.25m vertically.
+Zone 2 also includes any recessed window with a sill next to the bath

 Note: if the space under the bath cannot be accessed without using tools (screwdriver etc), that space is considered to be 'out of scope'.

-Down Flow Fan Heaters
+Down Flow Fan Bathroom Heaters

 A typical rating of this type of heater is 2,000 watts and will need 2.5 mm2 cable TWE (twin and earth).
 Another variant is an air curtain heater, which could be positioned above the bathroom door, especially if there is no door between the bedroom and the en suite bathroom.